coreinfrastructure/best-practices-badge/doc/testing.md

 Then redeploy (e.g., by going to Heroku and forcibly rerunning a deploy step).

+## Updating gem `translation`

+Testing the `translation` gem is a little tricky, because it's primarily a small shim to an external service *and* we hook a shim around it.
+Our current process:

+1. In the local main branch run `rake translation:sync` to synchronize things to a known state.
+If that changes anything, create a branch and create a pull request for that current state.
+2. Still in the local branch, update the gem.
+Now re-run `rake translation:sync`.
+Check to see if anything has changes.
+   Nothing should have changed (unless a translator managed to edit something at exactly the right time), and it should report no errors connecting to the translation system.
+If all is okay, then updating the translation process is fine.

 ## See also

 Project participation and interface: